amckennafoster/nbidata/docs/upload/upload.md

 Type in English or whatever language is applicable.

 ## Keywords

+Add the terms from the Google sheet for:
+- Geography Location
+- Specific Location
+- Study Type
+- Method
+- Kingdom
+- Additional Keywords

+**If this was an NBI grant,** add the keyword "nbi grant".

 ## Additional notes
 Add anything relevant, but you can usually ignore.